 Volunteering opportunities can be found at:

 There are a limited number of jobs for GPs in the armed forces, with some possibility of working overseas.
-It is also possible to work for the Civil Service, in settings such as prisons.
-More information on these options is available from the BMA.
+You can also find work in the Civil Service, in settings such as prisons.

 Many medical charities, both in the UK and overseas, offer posts for trained GPs, whether early in your career to gain experience, or later when you have experience to offer.

 Look for job vacancies at: